-The Ascension in Iconography Christ holds a scroll in His left hand, and He blesses everyone with His right hand.
+The Ascension Christ holds a scroll in His left hand, and He blesses everyone with His right hand.
 This gesture represents the love and teaching of Christ to us.
-Christ is the source of the teaching of the church, and Christ is the message of the church.
-The almond shaped portion of the icon is the mandorla, which illustrates the most important movement of the icon, and two angels carry it.
-The Theotokos and the Apostles in the foreground represent the church awaiting the coming of the Holy Spirit.

-The Ascension The Theotokos takes the centre of the icon below Jesus Christ.
-She is depicted as very calm and is accepting the will of God.
-The gesture of her hands is a gesture of prayer.
-She is calm, unlike the disciples, who are confused about what is happening.
-In the right hand corner of the icon, we see St. Paul, whose face is partially covered and is not looking up to the sky.
-Although, at the time of the Ascension, St. Paul was not yet a follower of Christ, his presence signifies the completeness of the Church.
-Before the Ascension, in St. Mark 16:15, Christ commanded His apostles to 'go into all

-Icons of Ascension in old Syriac (a) and Coptic (b) style the world and preach the gospel to every creature (St. Mark 16:15).
-St. Paul, by his preaching of the gospel, brought countless people to faith.
-One could see the ascension of Christ only if one had faith.
-All our icons of the Ascension have these characteristics, which emphasise the importance of the Church's teachings.
+Christ is the source of teaching of the Church and Christ is the message of the Church.
+The almond-shaped portion in the icon is the mandorla which illustrates the most important movement of the icon, and two angels carry it.
+The Theotokos and the Apostles in the foreground represent the Church awaiting the coming of the Holy Spirit.
+The Theotokos takes the centre of the icon below Jesus Christ.
+She is depicted as very calm and is accepting the Will of God.
+The gesture of Her hands is a gesture of prayer.
+She is calm, unlike the disciples who are confused about what is happening.
+In the right-hand corner of the icon, we see St. Paul whose face is partially covered and is not looking up to the sky.
+Although at the time of the Ascension, St. Paul was not yet a follower of Christ, his presence signifies the completeness of the Church.
+Before the Ascension, in St. Mark 16:15, Christ commanded His apostles to 'go into all the world and preach the gospel to every creature (St. Mark 16:15).
+St. Paul, by His preaching of the Gospel, brought countless people to faith.
+One could see the Ascension of Christ only if one had faith.
+These are some of the common characteristics reflected in all icons of the Ascension.
 The Second Coming The Ascension is a reminder of the Second Coming of our Lord.
 It is of such significance that the Nicene Creed reminds us as soon as we affirm the Ascension.
 As noted earlier, in Acts 1:11 the angels said, "This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven."